Economic Heterogeneity Indicators (EHIs)

 Employment

-• At the national level, employment and labor force participation have fallen for Black women, while unemployment has risen.
+• At the national level, employment has fallen and unemployment has risen for Black men and women.

 • DOWNLOAD: REGIONAL EMPLOYMENT REPORT | NATIONAL EMPLOYMENT REPORT